 Why Videos Help With Training

-These pre-recorded training videos help in three ways:
+These pre-recorded employee training videos help in three ways:

 - They’re easy to organize and share privately.
-Cut down on confusing email chains by sorting your videos into channels with Premier Hosting.
+Cut down on confusing email chains by sorting your videos into channels with professional video hosting.
 You can even require a password to keep sensitive information from leaking outside your team.

 - They ease the stress of onboarding.
 It’s impossible to remember everything from your first few days on the job, and having all the essentials in one easy-to-navigate spot will make the transition smoother.
 Employees have a better onboarding experience when they know they’ll be able to rewatch their training videos if they didn’t understand everything the first time through.